benfen/kapture/README.md

 ```

 This will create a single load store generation that will write to various kafka topics, which then get fed
-into a redis in-memory data store.
+into a redis in-memory data store (if the Redis is deployed).
 It will trigger a wide variety of JVM, disk, Memory, and I/O patterns
 proportional to the number of load generators, i.e., the number of petstore transactions which are generated.

 For further configuration, try running `./kapture.sh --help` to see other configuration options specifics to the BigPetStore implementation.